Isiah Kiner-Falefa Player Props: Yankees vs. Padres

-The New York Yankees, including Isiah Kiner-Falefa and his .655 slugging percentage in past 10 games, including six extra-base hits but no homers), battle starter Joe Musgrove and the San Diego Padres at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa and his .655 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starter Michael Wacha and the San Diego Padres at Yankee Stadium, Saturday at 1:05 PM ET.

-He collected two extra-base hits in his last appearance (2-for-4 with a triple, a home run and two RBI) against the Orioles.
+In his previous game he had a hitless performance (0-for-3) against the Padres.

 Isiah Kiner-Falefa Game Info & Props vs. the Padres